jameslovallo/ardi/README.md

 ### Shadow

-Ardi renders to the [part attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/part) by default.
+Ardi renders to the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) by default.
 You can disable this behavior if you need to.

 ```js
 ardi({